 Gosliga Farm is a multi-generational farm located in west-central Vermont along Lake Champlain.
-The Gosliga family milks about 800 cows and cares for many acres of fertile land in the Dead Creek watershed using climate-friendly cropping practices.
+The Gosliga family cares for over 1,500 cattle and cares for nearly 2,000 acres of fertile land in the Dead Creek watershed using climate-friendly cropping practices.
 They are member-owners of the Dairy Famers of America dairy cooperative.

 The Miller Farm: 2021 Virtual Farm Tour

 Miller Farm is a 105-year-old organic dairy farm in Vernon, Vermont.

 The farm is currently managed by three families, Pete and Angela Miller, Art and Judy Miller, and Keith and Tina Franklin.
 The families converted their farm from a conventional dairy to an organic dairy farm in 2009.
 They currently care for 199 milking cows and 130 heifers, or young cows not yet milking.

 The family farms about 700 acres of land in a combination of corn, alfalfa, mixed grass and pasture land.
 By rotational grazing the cows, the farm sequesters carbon in the soil and is contributing to the dairy industry’s goal to become carbon neutral by 2050.

 On the tour, you’ll see how the farm works to provide safe, nutritious, organic milk to Stonyfield Organic to be made into yogurt.
 The farm also sells up to 100 gallons of milk a day locally from their on-farm processing facility.

 Walt and Margaret Gladstone have been farming and raising a family together for over 30 years in Bradford, Vermont.
 Together they founded Newmont Farm.
 The farm is named after their home states.
 Walt is from New York and Margaret is from Vermont.
 Put the two state names together and you have Newmont Farm.